 Provide our customers with easy, efficient ways to give us feedback.

 Listen to our customers and serve them pertinent solutions.
-Do not over complicate things or offer technical solutions with difficult onboarding processes.
+Do not overcomplicate things or offer technical solutions with difficult onboarding processes.

-Consume-ability of information is as important as the solution itself.
+The consume-ability of information is as important as the solution itself.

-Agility is key; we must consider the ability to adapt in real time.
+Agility is key; we must consider the ability to adapt in real-time.
 Entire offices cannot come away from the bedside to learn new processes.

 While the problems are complex, the solutions can be simple if we maintain, ultimately, a patient-first focus.
 The question we must always ask is “how can we best empower clinicians to ensure successful patient outcomes”?
-In the face of COVID-19, that looks like pivoting quickly and offering clinicians simple and easily adoptable solutions.
+In the face of COVID-19, that looks like pivoting quickly and offering clinicians simple and easily adaptable solutions.